MosenzonTal/Cloudi/README.md

  ### Cloudini OnePager

-As part of a final project in an entrepreneurship course, I chose to present CLOUDINI project to the lecturer as if it were a startup.
+As part of a final project in an **entrepreneurship course**, I chose to present CLOUDINI project to the lecturer as if it were a startup.
 That is why we built a OnePager.
 <p align="left">
   <img src="https://imagizer.imageshack.com/img924/4778/jg5zTU.png" width="700" title="hover text">